MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 - **All Columns** – All relevant data is exported, including information in both the API request and API response.

-- **Current Columns** – Only data in the columns currently diplayed in the grid will be exported.
+- **Current Columns** – Only data in the columns currently displayed in the grid will be exported.

 Objects that represent a list in the API schema, such as ProductList and PaymentInstrumentList, are displayed as a single column.